jacurtis813/blog-spot/README.md

 4. Set the 'bacon ipsum' within a div container.
 Seperated the content into 3 <p> elements.
 5. Set the border, width and the margin for the body.
 6. Created the single border-left for the first line paragraph per container.
+7. Set the class for the dates per each blog date shown in mock-up.
+8. Created comments for the HTML.
+Clean up and format set.
+9. Created comments for the CSS.
+Clean up and format set-simplify.
+10. Set up the second section of the HTML to begin the next article.